About the Journal

 ETASR joined Crossref and started assigning DOIs to all its published articles (retrospectively) in November 2020.
 In December 2020, ETASR implemented reference linking (checking references in all papers and adding DOIs where available).
 A "cited-by" function was also added in December, 2020.
 ETASR was also awarded a DOAJ seal (for journals that "adhere to outstanding best practice") in December 2020.

 A new software upgrade was performed in July 2021 (this time to OJS 3.3.0.7).
 Along with this new upgrade, new custom-made functions were added.
 Among others, the manuscript submission process was slightly altered providing new functions such as proposing reviewers.
 Another upgrade was implemented in November 2021 (to OJS 3.3.0.8).
-In December 2021, we decided to add a Crossref Citations Statistics page at our site to present the citations we have received from Crossref members per year and the resulting ratio of (number of citations) to (number of publisher papers) per year.
+In December 2021, we decided to add a Crossref Citations Statistics page at our site to present the citations we have received from Crossref members per year (later decided to be redundant and removed in February 2026).
 A Dimensions badge was also added in each article's abstract page in December 2021 as an alternative way to view citations.

 Following a suggestion made by Scopus, we altered our template in February 2022 so that key handling dates (i.e. received, revised, accepted) are shown in the published pdf (the change is effective from our April 2022 issue).
 We also added these dates to the abstract pages of all published manuscripts starting from our February 2021 issue.